wangyr22/DepthGS/README.md

 We base our work on the great work [SplaTAM](https://github.com/spla-tam/SplaTAM).
 We also a lot for the excellent work [DROID-SLAM](https://github.com/princeton-vl/DROID-SLAM).

 ## Citation
+If you find this project helpful, please consider citing the following paper:
 ```
 @article{zhao2025pseudo,
       title={Pseudo Depth Meets Gaussian: A Feed-forward RGB SLAM Baseline},